sarsamurmu/anki-offline-sync/README.md

 Return to homepage of the app.
 Tap the sync button on top right side of the screen, it would ask you for the email and password.
 Put the username in place of email and enter the password, then `Sign in/Log in` to sign in.
 Now the sync should work in AnkiDroid.

 ## FAQs
+### Q. AnkiDroid is not syncing even though I followed all steps properly.
+What to do?
+Make sure you've enabled "Node.js JavaScript Runtime" to access both private and public network in your ***firewall***.

 ### Q. Do I have to set it up again if I restart my computer?
 No, just follow "Starting the server" method after the initial setup.